mmgreiner/mmgreiner.github.io/_posts/2022-04-03-jekyll-tips.md

 ---
-layout: post
 title:  "Jekyll Tips & Tricks"
-categories: jekyll
+categories: publishing
-tags: search
+tags: search jekyll
 ---

 This post covers some more Jekyll tips and tricks like searching a web page.